Tampa Truck Accident Attorneys

 Factors such as the use of over-the-counter and prescription drugs, speeding, inattention, distractions, work environment and road unfamiliarity can all contribute to driver error.
 However, sleep deprivation and driver fatigue are by far the most common causes of truck accidents.

 At the Fernandez Firm, our Tampa truck accident attorneys know that determining the true cause of each crash is essential to successfully pursuing these often catastrophic claims.
 Regardless of whether the truck accident involves an 18-wheeler, a semi truck, tractor-trailer, tanker, bus or other large commercial vehicle, our experienced team of injury attorneys are here to help and available 24 hours a day, 7 days a week to answer your legal questions.

-Florida Truck Accident Laws
+Tampa Truck Accident Laws